 Broadly speaking, psychotherapy asks why you're thinking the bad thought, while CBT asks how you can manage, cope with or change the bad thought.
 I don't like CBT.
 Some mental health advocates would probably tell me off for saying that, but I don't think it should be treated as the anxiety and depression cure-all it's sometimes touted as.
 Mind you, I didn't help myself much the first time I did it.

-A lot of the treatment involves doing the seventh grade type homework you're given, and I felt mildly ridiculous about ticking boxes and filling in columns and charts when I couldn't even type on my laptop without shaking.
-I remember resisting the process because charting how my thoughts transform into feelings and back again felt patronizing, futile, and insulting to my brilliant intelligence and rich emotional makeup.
+A lot of the treatment involves doing the Year 7-type homework you're given, and I felt mildly ridiculous about ticking boxes and filling in columns and charts when I couldn't even type on my laptop without shaking.
+I remember resisting the process because charting how my thoughts transform into feelings and back again felt patronising, futile and insulting to my dazzling intelligence and rich emotional makeup.
 Eventually, I stopped being arrogant and got desperate enough to do it, and it did help slightly.

 You think they're spying on you

 If I haven't come across as self-involved enough already, try this: I always suspect therapists get curious and google me.
-In my defense, a therapist once mentioned something I hadn't told him into conversation.
-I questioned it, and he said—like it was the most casual thing in the world—that he'd been on my Twitter.
-He'd carefully turned over my tweets about Tinder and therapy and sex and hangovers in between clients.
+In my defence, a therapist once mentioned something I hadn't told him in conversation.
+I questioned it, and he said – like it was the most casual thing in the world – that he'd been on my Twitter.
+He'd carefully turned over my tweets about Tinder and therapy and shagging and hangovers in between clients.
 Every therapist has known what I've done for work.
 Now, when I write an article about sex or mental health, I think about them reading it and comparing the real me to internet me, maybe musing over their next paper on the subject of the psychology and peacocking of online selves.
 My therapist could be reading this right now.
 If so, I am actually available on Wednesday now, usual time.